JuliaManifolds/Manifolds.jl/README.md

 γ(0.5)
 ```

-Ecosystem highlights:
+## Ecosystem highlights

 * A wide selection of Riemannian manifolds like spheres, hyperbolic spaces, Stiefel and Grassmann manifolds.
 * Support for optimization on manifolds using [Manopt.jl](https://github.com/JuliaManifolds/Manopt.jl/).
-* Support for many operations used in optimization and manifold-valued statistics.
+* Support for many operations used in optimization and manifold-valued statistics with a focus on performance and ease of use.
 * Connection manifolds.
 * Lie groups.
 * Atlases, charts and custom metrics (work in progress).